Saloni-Oswal/saloni-oswal.github.io/README.md

        </ul>
       </ol>
  <span class="experience-summary">
     During my 3.5-year tenure with Spring, I actively engaged in stakeholder meetings and collaborated on scope and design discussions.
 I played a pivotal role in decision-making processes, aiding in the selection of optimal design patterns and architectures for various projects.
-Additionally, I assumed leadership responsibilities within development teams and made significant contributions to the development of Minimum Viable Products (MVPs) aimed at prospective clients.
+Additionally, I assumed leadership responsibilities within development teams and made significant contributions to the development of Minimum Viable Products (MVPs) aimed at prospective clients, as well as worked independently to develop POCs.
   </span>
 </section>